Recommender Systems with Generative Retrieval: Modifications to the P5 data preprocessing

 The P5 source code~\footnote{https://github.com/jeykigung/P5} pre-processes the Amazon dataset to first create sessions for each user, containing chronologically ordered list of items that the user reviewed.
 After creating these sessions, the original item IDs from the dataset are remapped to integers $1, 2, 3, \dots$ ~\footnote{https://github.com/jeykigung/P5/blob/0aaa3fd8366bb6e708c8b70708291f2b0ae90c82/preprocess/data\_preprocess\_amazon.ipynb}.
 Hence, the first item in the first session gets an id of `1', the second item, if not seen before, gets an id of `2', and so on.
 Notably, this pre-processing scheme is applied before creating training and testing splits.
 This results in the creation of a sequential dataset where many sequences are of the form $a, a+1, a+2, \dots$.
 Given that P5 uses Sentence Piece tokenizer~\cite{sennrich-etal-2016-neural} (See Section 4.1 in \citep{geng2022recommendation}), the test and train items in a user session may share the sub-word and can lead to information leakage during inference.

 To resolve the leakage issue, instead of assigning sequentially increasing integer ids to items, we assigned random integer IDs, and then created splits for training and evaluation.
 The rest of the code for P5 was kept identical to the source code provided in the paper.
 The results for this dataset are reported in Table \ref{tab:p5_table} as the row `P5'.
-We also implemented a version of P5 ourselves from scratch, for only sequential recommendation task, and the results for our implementation are depicted as `P5-ours'.
+We also implemented a version of P5 ourselves from scratch, and train the model on only sequential recommendation task.
+The results for our implementation are depicted as `P5-ours'.
 We were also able to verify in our P5 implementation that using consecutive integer sequences for the item IDs helped us get equivalent or better metrics than those reported in P5.